-There are a ton of articles on the internet on one’s “self” topic or another.
+There are many articles on the internet on one’s “self” topic or another.
 It’s possible that you’ve read some of them before this one, and you’re wondering how this article might be any different from the rest.

 Table of Contents